 PAPER GOODS: Toilet paper, paper towels, napkins, etc.

-Spices and seasonings – for cooking and grilling, plus salt and pepper
+Spices and seasonings – For cooking and grilling, plus salt and pepper.

 Corkscrew – I never leave home without one!